 Humanism Vs. Existentialism

-We may also experience existential anxiety when the meaning we have made for our lives conflicts our life circumstances.
+We may also experience existential anxiety when the meaning we have made for our lives conflicts with our life circumstances.
 We may become stuck, feeling confused, powerless, and anxious.
 Existential psychotherapy's goal is to help you resolve these dilemmas in a way that is meaningful to you.

-Existential psychotherapy takes a unique viewpoint that's based on existential theory.
+Existential psychotherapy takes a unique viewpoint that's based on the theory.
 Rather than looking at anxiety as an emotional problem that needs to be eliminated, existential therapists look at this anxiety as a signal that you're ready to make changes.
-As you explore the existential questions behind the anxiety, you gain in wisdom and begin to understand your power.
+As you explore the existential questions behind the anxiety, you gain wisdom and begin to understand your power.

-Existential theory recognizes the power of the individual to choose their actions.
+This theory recognizes the power of the individual to choose their actions.
 In existential therapy, you can examine your situation more clearly, become more aware of your power in your situation, and begin to make the choices that are meaningful to you.

 With the help of your therapist, you begin your quest to resolve the anxiety by realizing that you have a choice in everything.
 Typically, there are things in your situation that you can choose to change or not.
 However, even if you have no choice but to continue as you have been, you can still choose a different way to think about, feel about, and live with that situation.

 Personal identity is an important question in existential theory.
 When you know who you are as a human, you can understand better what's right and wrong for you.
 Through introspection and talking with others, you can consider what those specific things are that make you uniquely you.